Lhahn01/activation-functions-lh/README.md

 ***What is leaky ReLU?***

 This specific activate function is a slight modification to the original ReLU function.
 Rather than having a neuron be deactivated, the neuron’s signal is suppressed.
 When x is less than or equal to 0, we multiply x by a which is usually a fractional value.
 And like the original ReLU function, when x is greater than 0, it results into the same value x was.
 This specific function prevents the scenario when a node might never fire.

+***What is parametric ReLU?***

+This activation function is another varient of ReLU but the alpha of the function is not assigned to us.
+Instead, it's a parameter that's learn along with weights and biases during the training period.

 ***What is gaussian error linear unit (GELU)?***